High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Introduction

 However, these two choices are restrictive: meshes with curved edges represent shapes, at a given accuracy, with a lower number of elements than linear meshes, especially if tight geometric tolerances are required.
-Curved meshes are often favored over linear meshes in mechanical engineering~\cite{IGA}.
-The use of linear basis, especially on simplicial meshes, is problematic as it introduces arbitrary stiffness (a phenomenon usually referred to as locking~\cite{Schneider:2018:DSA}).
-Additionally, high-order basis are more efficient, in the sense that they provide the same accuracy (compared to a reference solution) as linear basis for a lower running time \cite{BABUSKA1992159,Schneider2022TetVsHex}.
-Elasto-static problems in computational fabrication (e.g., \cite{Panetta2015}), mechanics, and biomechanics~\cite{FEBio} often use high-order bases, but their use for dynamic problems with contact is very limited or the high-order displacements are ignored for contact purposes.
+Curved meshes are often favored over linear meshes in mechanical engineering~\cite{Hughes2005Isogeometric}.
+The use of linear bases, especially on simplicial meshes, is problematic as it introduces arbitrary stiffness (a phenomenon known as locking~\cite{Schneider2018Decoupling}).
+Additionally, high-order bases are more efficient, in the sense that they provide the same accuracy (compared to a reference solution) as linear bases for a lower running time \cite{Babuska1992HP,Schneider2022Large}.
+Elasto-static problems in computational fabrication (e.g., \cite{Panetta2015Elastic}), mechanics, and biomechanics~\cite{Maas2012Febio} often use high-order bases, but their use for dynamic problems with contact is very limited or the high-order displacements are ignored for contact purposes.

-\paragraph{Contribution.} We propose a novel elastodynamic formulation supporting both high-order geometry and high-order basis (Figure~\ref{fig:teaser}).
+\paragraph{Contribution} We propose a novel elastodynamic formulation supporting both high-order geometry and high-order bases (\cref{fig:high-order-teaser}).
 Our key observation is that a linear transformation of the displacements degrees of freedom leads to linear trajectories of a carefully designed collision proxy.
-We use this observation to extend the recently proposed Incremental Potential Contact (IPC) formulation, enabling us to use both high order geometry and high order basis.
-Additionally, we can now use arbitrary collision proxies in lieu of the boundary of the FE mesh, a feature that is useful, for example, for the simulation of nearly rigid materials.
+We use this observation to extend the recently proposed \ac{IPC} formulation, enabling us to use both high-order geometry and high-order bases.
+Additionally, we can now use arbitrary collision proxies in lieu of the boundary of the \ac{FE} mesh, a feature that is useful, for example, for the simulation of nearly rigid materials.
 To evaluate the effectiveness of our approach, we explore its use in graphics applications, where we use the additional flexibility to efficiently simulate complex scenes with a low error tolerance, and we show that our approach can be used to capture complex buckling behaviors with a fraction of the computational cost of traditional approaches.
 Note that in this work we focus on tetrahedral meshes, but there are no theoretical limitations to applying our method to hexahedral or other polyhedral elements.